 Westridge Marine Terminal

 The Westridge marine terminal is located within Port Metro Vancouver in Vancouver, British Columbia.
-In operation since 1957, it can accommodate ships up to approximately 120 000 dead weight tons and barges.
+Built in 1953, it can accommodate ships up to approximately 120 000 dead weight tons and barges.
 In addition to shipping crude oil, the facility also receives jet fuel, which is delivered to the Vancouver International Airport through the Jet Fuel pipeline system.
 The Westridge marine terminal is regulated by Transport Canada and the National Energy Board.
 Three storage tanks have an overall volume of 46 000 m3 (290,000 bbl).

 Products in the Pipeline

 TMPL transports crude oil, refined and semi-refined products together in the same line.
 This process, known as “batching,” means that a series of products can follow one another through the pipeline in a “batch train.”

 A typical batch train in the mainline is made up of a variety of materials being transported for different shippers.
 Products next to each other in the pipeline can mix.
 This mixing - or product interface - is kept to a minimum by putting the products in a specific sequence.
 Any products that do mix are re-refined for use.